PhapNguyenHoangViet/Deploying-a-Multi-Model-and-Multi-RAG-Powered-Chatbot-Using-AWS-CDK-on-AWS/content/4-Deploy/1-Deployment/_index.md

 ![4-deployment](/Deploying-a-Multi-Model-and-Multi-RAG-Powered-Chatbot-Using-AWS-CDK-on-AWS/images/4-deploy/007-1-deployment.png?width=90pc)

+This will print the values of AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY in the terminal to confirm they've been set.

-6. You can now deploy by running:
+7. You can now deploy by running:

 ```
 npm run cdk deploy